Inside Job Exposed: Unmasking a Reportable Insider Threat

 1. Unusual Network Activity

 One of the key signs of a potential insider threat is abnormal network activity.
 This can include unauthorized access attempts, repeated login failures, or unusual data transfers.
 For instance, if an employee who typically accesses a limited number of files suddenly starts downloading large volumes of sensitive information, it could be indicative of malicious intent.
-Likewise, excessive login attempts outside of regular work hours could suggest an insider trying to exploit their privileged access.
+Likewise, login attempts outside of regular work hours could suggest an insider trying to exploit their privileged access.

 Organizations should implement robust monitoring systems capable of detecting and flagging unusual network activities.
 By regularly reviewing network logs and setting up alerts for suspicious behavior, companies can swiftly identify potential insider threats and initiate appropriate incident response measures.